 If a biopsy finds cancer in the lymph nodes, a radical prostatectomy might end up causing severe side effects without resolving the spread of cancer.
 A cancer specialist may recommend different treatments.

 The outlook for men diagnosed with prostate cancer is good.
-According to the American Cancer Society, the 5-year relative survival rate for prostate cancer is almost 100 percent.
-This is dependent on the cancer not spreading beyond tissue in the region.
+According to the American Cancer Society, the 5-year relative survival rate for prostate cancer is

 If prostate cancer spreads to distant organs, or metastasizes, this reduces to 30%.

 However, many men report that prostate cancer changes their quality of life.
 A diagnosis, symptoms, and surgery can adversely affect a person’s life, work, and relationships.